Economy of Prehispanic Mexico: Valley of Mexico

-Many capitals emerged in the Valley of Mexico such as Tlacopaya, Tatilco, and Coapexco; also these capitals were in charge of the trading routes.
-In those routes took place trade of different goods like asphalt, cinnabar, quartz, obsidian and, pyrite.
-Researchers have found that approximately in the year 1000 BC there was a great development in of hydraulic systems in semiarid regions, with the use of the chinampa, many cultures could have a better use of the land.
+Many capitals emerged in the Valley of Mexico, such as Tlacopaya, Tatilco, and Coapexco; these capitals were also in charge of the trading routes.
+On those routes took place trade of different goods like asphalt, cinnabar, quartz, obsidian and pyrite.
+Researchers have found that approximately in the year 1000 BC there was a great development in hydraulic systems in semiarid regions, with the use of the chinampa, many cultures could have a better use of the land.

-In the Valley of Oaxaca, there was an increment in the population and a better-structured society.
+In the Valley of Oaxaca, there was an increase in the population and a better-structured society.
 The most important period of that region was San Jose Mogote, which had several adobe and stone platforms and was surrounded by many villages that produced different products like salt or were specialized in the production of handcrafts.

-Trade of civilizations during the middle Pre-classic
+Trade of civilizations during the Middle Pre-Classic

-Some examples of the most important places for trade and the product they were trading are the following:
+Some examples of the most important places for trade and the products they were trading are the following: